 The Bradenton Area is close to all the major attractions, but far away from crowds.
 It’s still Florida, but not as you know it!
-As any building over 3 storeys is prohibited, here you can swap high-rises for palm trees, chain restaurants for independent cafes and family-run businesses, and artificial thrills like theme parks for nature reserves.
+As any building over 3 storeys is prohibited, so here you can swap high-rises for palm trees, chain restaurants for independent cafes and family-run businesses, and artificial thrills like theme parks for nature reserves and scenic landscapes.

-The hidden gem is an unspoiled and authentic part of Florida.
+This hidden gem is truly an unspoiled and authentic part of Florida.
 Dubbed “the friendly city,” it’s the perfect place to recharge your batteries and remember what really matters like good food and spending quality time with those you care about.

 Wide Open Spaces

-- Beaches: Anna Maria Island is located just off the mainland, is 7 miles long and only a mile wide at its widest point.
+- Beaches: Anna Maria Island is located just off the mainland and can be reached by bridge.
+It is just 7 miles-long and only a mile wide at its widest point.
 This barrier island is hugged by crystal clear waters and white sandy beaches which really are something special.
-If you’re looking for somewhere that is not touched by mainstream commercialisation and prefers to showcase its natural splendour, then Anna Maria Island beaches will be tough to beat.
-Longboat Key, just a little further south, oozes elegance and more white sandy beaches.
-Once sufficiently rested, holidaymakers can pack up their beach towels and rent kayaks, jet skis or paddleboards and explore the island’s hidden bays.
+If you’re looking for somewhere that is not touched by mainstream commercialisation and prefers to showcase its natural splendour, then the beaches of Anna Maria Island will be tough to beat.
+Longboat Key, just a little further south, oozes elegance and is also known for its outstanding beaches and fabulous sunsets.
+Once rested, holidaymakers can pack up their beach towels and rent kayaks, jet skis or paddleboards and explore the island’s hidden bays.

 - Nature Preserves: Those seeking adventure can hike, bike or kayak at Robinson Nature Preserve or De Soto National Memorial Park, both of which are an outdoor enthusiast’s dream.
 Robinson Preserve is a protected salt marsh spanning 600 acres and is ready and waiting to be explored.
 Visitors can kayak through the mangrove tunnels and often see the pod of dolphins and manatees who call the nature preserve home.
 If you prefer to relax, just take a picnic, soak up the sun and listen to the wild birds.